-A barrier island 16 km long, located in South Carolina United States, Kiawah Island is 25 km south of Charleston, a charming city famous for its restaurants, entertainment and shopping areas.
+A barrier island 16 km long in South Carolina United States, Kiawah Island is 25 km south of Charleston.
+It is a charming private island with luxury properties, isolated beaches and maritime forests.

 Photo Credit: ©Town of Kiawah Island